myllym/GET/README.md

 The `R` package `GET` provides global envelopes which can be used for central regions of functional or multivariate data (e.g. outlier detection, functional boxplot), for graphical Monte Carlo and permutation tests where the test statistic is a multivariate vector or function (e.g. goodness-of-fit testing for point patterns and random sets, functional ANOVA, functional GLM, n-sample test of correspondence of distribution functions), and for global confidence and prediction bands (e.g. confidence band in polynomial regression, Bayesian posterior prediction).

-## This is the development version
+## The development version

-This repository holds a copy of the current development version of the contributed R package `GET`.
+The github repository holds a copy of the current development version of the contributed R package `GET`.

 This development version is as or more recent than the official release of `GET` on the Comprehensive R Archive Network (CRAN) at https://cran.r-project.org/package=GET